 Computer Resources and Acceptable Use Policy

-In support of the Alaska Career College mission to prepare students for meaningful careers, Alaska Career College provides computer, network, and information resources to our students, faculty and staff.
-This includes access to local, national and international sources of information in an atmosphere that encourages sharing of information, access to a rich variety of services, and open and free discussion.
-The issue of acceptable-use confronts all companies that make use of the Internet as a business tool.
+In support of the Alaska Career College's mission to prepare students for meaningful careers, Alaska Career College provides computer, network, and information resources to our students, faculty, and staff.
+This includes access to local, national, and international sources of information in an atmosphere that encourages sharing of information, access to a rich variety of services, and open and free discussion.
+The issue of acceptable use confronts all companies using the Internet as a business tool.
 As business professionals, Alaska Career College graduates will face this issue at their place of business.
 Students must assume responsibility for the privilege of using these resources.
-All existing federal, state and local laws apply, as well as all Alaska Career College policies and procedures, including not only those laws that are specific to computers and networks, but those that may apply generally to personal conduct.
+All existing federal, state, and local laws apply, as well as all Alaska Career College policies and procedures, including not only those laws that are specific to computers and networks but those that may generally apply to personal conduct.

 Alaska Career College grants permission to members of the Alaska Career College community free usage of computing resources.
 As a condition of using these resources, users must observe the following: